tomas-ravalli/dynamic-pricing-engine/README.md

 The architecture is designed for a robust, human-in-the-loop workflow.
 Data from various internal and external sources is ingested and processed by the core ML models.
 The resulting proposals and simulations are then presented to the commercial team on a User Control Panel for final review and approval, which triggers the price update via a REST API.

-> For a detailed description of the diagram and its' components, please refer to the [Architecture –Extended](reports/architecture-extended.md).
+> For a detailed description of the diagram and its' components, please refer to [Architecture –Extended](reports/architecture-extended.md).

 <p align="left">
   <img src="./assets/dp-ll.png" alt="Low-level Project Diagram" width="950">